The Craft of Sustainable Rice Farming

 Leroy Isbell originally wanted to be a veterinarian, but when World War II came along, he joined the Navy.
 After he returned home, the GI bill offered him $90 a month to go to agricultural school.
 Leroy enrolled and used that $90 a month to grow his first crop of rice.
 He worked the fields until he was 89 years old.
 In 2014, he was inducted into the Arkansas Agriculture Hall of Fame, honoring his development of a more efficient irrigation technique.

 “Just because your daddy did something a certain way, doesn’t mean it’s right!”
-Leroy told Rice Farming when the Isbells were named Farmers of the Year by the magazine in 1996.
+Leroy told Rice Farming, when the magazine named the Isbells Farmers of the Year in 1996.
 “Maybe you can do better.”

 When I reminded Chris of this line, he smiled—his father was always skeptical of his ventures with Japanese varieties.